Winchcombe Hotels Bed and Breakfast (B&B) Cottages and Inns

 Farmhouse dating back to approximately 1600's nestled at the foot of the Cotswold Hills, lovingly restored combining character with convenience.
 Situated on the Cotswold Way between Broadway and Winchcombe.

 Good facilities and a warm welcome All rooms en suite.
-One double room with jacuzzi, one family room with shower/bath, one twin room with shower.
+One double room with bath, one family room with shower/bath, one twin room with shower.
 Tea and coffee making facilities in all rooms.
 Evening meals and pack lunches available on request.
 Guest lounge/TV room, guest dinning room.
 Free off road parking in large farm courtyard.
 Large gardens.
 Porterage available.
 A warm welcome awaits you from Maggie and Mick.

 Ideally situated for exploring the Cotswolds 1 mile from local Pub/Restaurant and historic steam railway.
 1 mile from the picturesque village of Stanway, with its Jacobean Manor House and Watergardens.
 1 mile from Hailes Abbey and farmshop.
 5 miles from Sudely Castle in the historic town of Winchcombe.
 12 miles from regency Cheltenham and race course.
 Visit Cotswold towns such as Stratford-upon-Avon, Bourton-on-the-Water, Tewkesbury, Evesham, Stow-on-the-Wold, Burford.
-Horse riding facilities in the village.

 Mrs Margaret Green, Wood Stanway Farmhouse, Wood Stanway Nr.
 Didbrook Winchcombe, Cheltenham Glos GL54 5PG

 2 rooms - 1 en suite - 1 with private bathroom · Guest lounge with Sky TV and open fire on dull days · Tea and coffee making · Telephone available · Hairdryers

 Charming double-fronted Cotswold stone house with attractive gardens